In 2019, there were 372,038 Canadian babies born to families across the nation. As of 2021, there were 359,533 little ones brought into this world.

 On average, parents will change 60 diapers in the first ten days of a child's life, which means the largest box you can find, usually containing 144 diapers, won't last an entire month.
 The cost of a box this size usually runs around $40.
 This means that you will be spending upwards of $500 per year on diapers alone.

-Prices will vary based on whether you go for a full-day daycare center or if you choose a family or home-based childcare center.
-For the purposes of average costs here, we will focus on the cost of full-day daycare centers in each province.
+Prices will vary based on whether you go for a full-day daycare centre or if you choose a family or home-based childcare centre.
+For the purposes of average costs here, we will focus on the cost of full-day daycare centres in each province.